It Was Great Altogether

 It Was Great Altogether TSCD680T subtitled The continuing tradition of Irish music in London is the second album in the fourth series of The Voice of the People from Topic Records.

 Introduction

-This compilation follows the development of London-Irish music from the 1950s to the present time mad presents recordings from Topic records back catalogue and many private collections.
+This compilation follows the development of London-Irish music from the 1950s to the present time and presents recordings from Topic records back catalogue and many private collections.

 Reg Hall defines the booklet of the other compilation in the series, the 'London-Irish' as a distinct ethnic community of settled migrants and their offspring with topping up from a constant trickle of immigrants from Ireland.
 On this second compilation most of the musicians were raised in Ireland with a few from London, some of whom travelled to Ireland for holidays.

 The Compiler

 Reg Hall has been active in Irish music in London since the 1950s having been invited by Michael Gorman to join his band in 1956.
 His involvement in documenting the phenomena continued when he co-produced Paddy in the Smoke with Bill Leader in 1968, recorded in The Favourite public house in Holloway.
 A number of other recordings followed as well as continuing to play in sessions around London.

 A large number of the tracks selected feature him providing accompaniment on either piano or keyboard for the dance tunes.